Dorothy Tapper Goldman Foundation

 Recent Major Grants Include:

-• Constitutional Studies Fellowship: Annual endowment through the John Simon Guggenheim Memorial Foundation (since 2007)
+• Constitutional Studies Fellowship: Annual endowment through the John Simon Guggenheim Memorial Foundation (established 2007, fellowships awarded from 2008)

 • Dorothy Tapper Goldman Center for Teaching Democracy: Construction and operational support at the New-York Historical Society